 IT Asset Value Recovery: Process & Best Practices for Maximum ROI

-Rising hardware costs, fast technology cycles, and strict sustainability mandates have made IT asset value recovery a critical priority for modern enterprises.
-Every year, organizations hold millions of dollars’ worth of unused laptops, servers, and networking gear that quietly depreciate, tying up capital, exposing them to data risk, and missing opportunities for value recovery.
+Rising hardware costs, faster technology refresh cycles, and growing environmental compliance pressure have made IT asset value recovery a critical priority for modern enterprises.
+Every year, organizations hold millions of dollars’ worth of unused laptops, servers, and networking gear that lose value over time, tie up capital, increase data security risk, and reduce opportunities for value recovery.

-In this guide, you’ll learn the step-by-step process for effective IT asset value recovery and proven best practices to help your business unlock cash, reduce risk, and maximize the lifecycle value of your IT investments.
+In this guide, you’ll learn what IT asset recovery is, the step-by-step IT asset recovery process, and proven best practices to help your business recover value, reduce risk, and maximize the lifecycle value of your IT investments.

 What Is IT Asset Value Recovery?

-IT asset value recovery is the process of extracting maximum financial, operational, and sustainability value from your decommissioned equipment or surplus technology assets—such as servers, laptops, networking gear, and storage devices—at the end of their useful life at your organization.
+IT asset value recovery is the process of recovering maximum financial, operational, and sustainability value from decommissioned equipment, surplus technology assets, and retired IT assets at the end of their useful life in your business.
+These assets may include servers, laptops, desktops, networking gear, storage devices, and data center equipment that your company no longer uses.

 The IT Asset Value Recovery Process